 How Is Hepatitis Different in Dogs and Humans?

 Whilst the disease can in some ways appear similar in different animals, there are actually some key variations that should be taken into account.

 Humans usually require the virus to be directly absorbed into the bloodstream (either via sexual contact or by having infected blood get into open wounds) before they can become infected.
-Canine hepatitis meanwhile, only requires that the dog touches infected materials in order for it to become pick up the disease.
+Canine hepatitis meanwhile, only requires that the dog touches infected materials in order for them to pick up the disease.

 Whilst the disease is nowadays extremely rare in dogs due to past vaccination programs, it is still a large killer amongst humans.
 This is mainly due to the fact that the virus is easily passed amongst intravenous drug users, who may share contaminated needles.

 A few days after having visited a local dog park, a Border Collie appears to fall ill with a mild stomach infection, appearing weak and becoming unwilling to eat.
 At first, the owner is not concerned, but when the dog starts vomiting and passing bloody diarrhea, they decide to take the animal to see a vet.
-At the clinic, the staff notice that the animal is displaying the early signs of jaundice and after performing some blood tests, they find that the dog has contracted canine hepatitis.
+At the clinic, the staff members notice that the animal is displaying the early signs of jaundice and after performing some blood tests, they find that the dog has contracted canine hepatitis.
 As the dog’s condition worsens, the vet chooses to start them on antiviral therapy and also intravenously rehydrates the animal.
 Over the course of several days, the dog begins to recover and is ready to return home.
-A spate of similar cases in the area leads the vet to conclude that an animal at the dog park was responsible for spreading the disease via its urine and saliva.
+A spate of similar cases in the area leads the vet to conclude that an animal at the dog park was responsible for spreading the disease via their urine and saliva.
 As some dogs are asymptomatic, there is a good chance that their owner was unaware of the problem.
-After a few weeks of rest, the Collie is ready to return to its normal schedule.
+After a few weeks of rest, the Collie is ready to return to their normal schedule.